Eunice Otuko Apio

 Eunice Otuko Apio (born in 1975) is a Ugandan politician, author, academic researcher, and human rights and peace activist.
-She is a member of the Uganda People's Congress (UPC) who became the representative of Oyam North Constituency in the 11th Parliament of Uganda after winning a by-election on July 6, 2023.
+She is a member of the Uganda People's Congress (UPC) who became the representative of Oyam North Constituency in the 11th Parliament of Uganda after winning a by-election on July 6, 2023.She is also a Member of Parliament for Oyam North Constituency in the 12th Parliament of Uganda.
 She is a founder of Facilitation for Peace and Development.

 Early life and education

-Apio was born in Oyam district in a family of nine siblings.
-She went to St Mary’s Aboke Girls for her primary education before joining Tororo Girl's School in 1992 for her secondary education, which completed in 1996.
-She joined Makerere University where she graduated with a bachelor’s degree in Sciences.
+Apio was born in Oyam District in a family of nine siblings.
+She went to St Mary's Aboke Girls for her primary education before joining Tororo Girls' School in 1992 for her secondary education, which was completed in 1996.
+She joined Makerere University where she graduated with a bachelor's degree in Sciences.
+She is a Research Fellow in Gender and Transnational Justice from the University of Birmingham, United Kingdom.

 Career

 After graduating from Makerere University, she worked as a development consultant at local government offices.
 In 2000, she joined the Uganda Human Right Commission a job she quit after two months to start her own human rights organization called Facilitation for Peace and Development.
+She was involved in the disarmament, reintegration and demobilisation programs in Northern Uganda.

 She serves as the Oyam County North woman member of parliament after the by-election after the death of Charles Engola.
 The swearing in ceremony was held on 20 July 2023.

-Apio has also been a human rights activist and peace advocate in Northern Uganda in Districts of Lira, Oyam County since 2006 after the incident of the LRA.
+Apio has also been a human rights activist and peace advocate in Northern Uganda in Districts of Lira, Oyam County since 2006 after the incident of the Lord Resistance Army.